 - Bead separation

-- Sidewall weakness
+- Sidewall weakness or deformity

 - Cracks in the tread

 - Expired adhesive